 What is KPI?

 KPIs (Key Performance Indicators) are a set of quantifiable measures used in organizations for measuring performance over time.
 These metrics are used to determine organization progress in operational goals.
-KPIs are also used to compare a company’s finances and performance against other businesses in the same industry.
+The Key Performance Indicator is also used to compare a company’s finances and performance against other businesses in the same industry.

-Learn more about Unique Sales KPIs that Boost Business Growth.
+Learn more about Unique Sales Key Performance Indicators that Boost Business Growth.

-Since there are so many examples of KPIs through different categories, PNMsoft – a Genpact company wrote that most KPIs fall into one of the following four categories:
+Since there are so many examples of Key Performance Indicators through different categories, PNMsoft – a Genpact company wrote that most KPIs fall into one of the following four categories: